 Why choose us for brain tumor treatment

 - The University of Kansas Health System offers interdisciplinary, collaborative care to provide complete care options.
-This helps achieve maximum tumor removal for the best symptom control and highest survival rates.
+This helps achieve maximum tumor removal for the best tumor control and highest survival rates.
 Our subspecialty-trained doctors bring unparalleled experience to your care.

 - Our patients are fortunate that our brain tumor care team is one of the few in the Kansas City metro area that includes a neuropathologist and a neuropsychologist.
 Neuropathologists play a unique role in tumor care, analyzing brain tissue samples to evaluate the complicated distinctions among tumor cells.
 Neuropsychologists help the brain tumor team protect as much brain function as possible.

 - Our multidisciplinary brain tumor care team offers appointments for patients who are seeking more information about or a second opinion of a brain tumor diagnosis.
 This care team includes a neurosurgeon and a neuro-oncologist who will meet with the patient to discuss a customized care plan.
 Prior to the appointment, a radiologist will review the patient’s images.
 Second opinion and follow-up appointments can be scheduled in person, via telehealth or a combination.

 - Those people with cancerous brain tumors benefit from the expertise offered at The University of Kansas Cancer Center, 1 of just 53 National Cancer Institute-designated comprehensive cancer centers in the nation and the only one in the region.
 This designation means people with brain tumors may also have access to leading-edge clinical research trials.